simran2104/GeetSuno/README.md

 ----

 ## Demo:
-Have a look on the website being deployed
+Have a look on the website being deployed at Heroku.

 ----